cedricg-mirror/reflexions/README.md

 ## What are the requirements to make it run ?

-At this stage, Reflexions can only be used in the presence of a Kernel Debugger.
 It requires a virtualized (VMWare / VirtualBox) Microsoft Windows Guest :

 - Windows 7 x64 : 'should' be working but I do not plan to actively support this version of Windows
 - Windows 8.1 x64
 - Windows 10 x64 : current testing version

-Windows 11 guests are currently not supported.
+Windows 11 guests will be supported in a later update after initial release.

 Given the deep kernel tempering operated by Reflexions, the guest OS *has* to be run in Debug mode (bcdedit /debug) to avoid the wrath of PatchGuard...

-[VirtualKD](https://github.com/4d61726b/VirtualKD-Redux) is *strongly* recommended for any live debugging use of Reflexions
+[VirtualKD](https://github.com/4d61726b/VirtualKD-Redux) is *strongly* recommended for any live debugging (interactive) use of Reflexions

 ## Performance